broxus/octusbridge-solana-docs/programs/token_proxy.md

 ## Common work

-Common work is divided into two big steps - deposit and withdraw.
+Common work is divided into two big steps - deposit and withdrawal.
 In both cases new PDA, storing all related info, is created.
 This allows relays to be always up-to-date with what is happening on `Solana` side.

 ### Deposit